AdobeDocs/campaign-standard.en/help/api/using/retrieving-profiles.md

 The **[!UICONTROL filterType]** parameter allows you to retrieve profiles based on one of these fields: email, first name, last name or any custom field that has been added in Advanced filtering when extending the profile resource.

+>[!NOTE]
+>
+>Searches are case-sensitive and performed on prefixes only.
+For example, you will not be able to look up for a profile using his last name's last letters.

 ***Sample requests***

 * Sample request to filter profiles on the basis of first name.